lsst-dm/dmtn-090/index.rst

 This service needs to:

-1. Accept queries through a TAP compliant HTTP interface.
+1. Accept queries through a TAP-compliant HTTPS interface.
 2. Record the query in the query history.
 3. Determine what backend those queries should be dispatched to.
 4. Rewrite original ADQL query to the SQL variant of the backend.